RACV Logo

 Freechoice:

-Walking tour of Amsterdam: Explore Amsterdam on foot today, discovering the maze of canals and bridges in the city centre.
+Walking tour of Amsterdam: Explore Amsterdam on foot, discovering the maze of canals and bridges in the city centre.
 Your guide will be covering history, modern lifestyle and Dutch culture.
 You also get to taste herring, a local delicacy not to be missed.

-Cycling tour: Take a small ferry to the outskirts of the city for a biking tour.
-Amsterdam is known as the bicycle capital of the world, with more bikes than cars and over 35,000 kilometres of cycle paths.
+Dutch countryside e-bike tour: Amsterdam is known as the bicycle capital of the world.
+Take a small ferry to the outskirts of town for a biking tour.
 Your local guide will be at hand to offer information about everyday life of the Dutch people, many of whom you will see getting around on two wheels.
-Hop on one of Scenic’s complimentary eco-friendly e-bikes (electronically assisted bicycles) and let it do the hard work for you as you take in the sights of the region.

-Excursion to Schermerhorn & Alkmaar: Step outside of Amsterdam to visit the village of Schermerhorn, home to authentic windmills dating back to the 16th century.
-Take in the idyllic views of the sweeping Dutch countryside and learn about the importance of the windmills.
-You will also head to Alkmaar, a charming town with historic buildings and picturesque canals.
+Excursion to Schermerhorn & Alkmaar: Leave Amsterdam to visit the village of Schermerhorn, home to a number of authentic 16th-century windmills.
+Then travel to the charming town of Alkmaar, known for its historic buildings and picturesque canals.

 Enrich